biolab/scorange-hugo/content/blog/Cell Clustering.md

 image = "/blog_img/2018-10-04/cell-clustering.png"
 thumbImage = "/blog_img/2018-10-04/cell-clustering.thumb.png"
 date = "2018-10-03"
-title = "Cell Clustering"
-weight = 2
-hardLineBreak = true
+title = "Cell Clustering and Cluster Analysis" weight = 2 hardLineBreak = true
-categories = ["clustering", "data mining", "genomics"] joinLines = false author = "Ajda Pretnar" shortExcerpt = "Use Louvain clustering to find cell grousp and visualize cell landscape in a t-SNE projection." longExcerpt = "Use Louvain clustering to find cell grousp and visualize cell landscape in a t-SNE projection."
+categories = ["clustering", "data mining", "genomics"] joinLines = false author = "Ajda Pretnar" shortExcerpt = "Use Louvain clustering to group cells, visualize the cell landscape in a t-SNE projection and analyze clusters against Gene Ontology database." longExcerpt = "
+Discoverying new marker genes is a core step in analysis of single-cell sequencing data.
+Use Louvain clustering to find cell populations and visualize the cell landscape in a t-SNE projection.
+Examine the contents of each cluster by finding differentially expressed genes and their related functions according to the Gene Ontology database.
+"
 +++

+How can we find cell populations in absence of known markers?
+Automatic clustering methods and some background knowledge might help!

-Louvain Clustering is a nice clustering method that detects communities in a network of nearest neighbours.
-We will use this on an example of *Bone marrow mononuclear cells with AML* data, that we have retrived with the Single Cell Datasets widget.
+Louvain Clustering is a neat clustering method that detects communities in a network of nearest neighbours.
+We will use this on an example of *Bone marrow mononuclear cells with AML* data (Zheng et al., 2017), that we have retrieved with the Single Cell Datasets widget.
 First, let us observe the data in a Data Table.
 \
 \